MTV (Germany): 2021 onwards

 In September 2021, MTV Germany rebranded to reflect the current branding and logo of all international MTV channels.
 A major revamp of the network's schedule was done in 2022, introducing and reviving several blocks including MTV In The Mix, Guess The Year, 3 From 1, RockZone, Alternative Nation, Headbangers Ball, Yo!
 MTV Raps, Dancefloor, Party Zone, and Chill Out Zone.
 More blocks, including MTV 80s, MTV 90s, MTV 00s, MTV All Nighter, Brand New, and This Week's Hot 20, were introduced in 2023.

-MTV Germany abruptly discontinued most of its music video blocks save for MTV In The Mix (which now takes up most of the network's schedule), MTV 80s, MTV 90s, MTV 00s, and Guess the Year on 11 August 2025.
+MTV Germany abruptly discontinued most of its music video blocks save for MTV In The Mix (which proceeded to take up most of the network's schedule at the time), MTV 80s, MTV 90s, MTV 00s, and Guess the Year on 11 August 2025.
 No official announcement was made prior, though playlists for some of the final episodes of several blocks included songs such as "The Bitter End" and "Don't Look Back in Anger", with last minute schedule changes adding extended final episodes of Party Zone and Chill Out Zone and themed blocks focused on "I Want My MTV" and "The Art of Music Video".
 The first two videos played on MTV In The Mix under the new schedule were "Fuck You" by Lily Allen and "Fuck You" by CeeLo Green.
+The amount of music videos played each day slowly shrank in the following months.

+MTV Germany ceased broadcasting music videos entirely on 31 December 2025, coinciding with the closure of several MTV music video networks across Europe, South America, and Africa.
+The final showing of MTV In The Mix played songs alluding to the end, with the final video played being "Musique Non-Stop" by Kraftwerk.
+MTV Germany remains on the air, but now only plays reality and scripted series, as stipulated per a late 2025 revision to its license from the Czech regulator RRTV.